YanLab-Westlake/SPM/README.md

 ### SPM
 ### Introduction
-This python scripts for Sequence Pattern Matching (SPM) alignment was written by WuLab & YanLab, School of Life Sciences, Westlake University.
+This python script of Sequence Pattern Matching (SPM) alignment was written by WuLab & YanLab, School of Life Sciences, Westlake University.

 It can help you search target proteins against a cryo-EM map from a given sequence database.